-Typical examples of a pretensioned bolt connection fatigue specimen are shown in Figure 4.34 and Figure 4.35.
-Figure 4.34 shows the minimal damage that occurred to a connection that did not slip, had no cracking, and was labeled a runout specimen.
-Figure 4.35 shows a pretensioned bolt specimen that failed, though well beyond a Category B design curve.
-Additional connection fatigue specimen failures can be found in Appendix G.
+Typical examples of a pretensioned bolt connection fatigue specimen are shown in Figure 4.35 and Figure 4.36.
+Figure 4.35 shows the minimal damage that occurred to a connection that did not slip, had no cracking, and was labeled a runout specimen.
+Figure 4.36 shows a pretensioned bolt specimen that failed, though well beyond a Category B design curve.

-Figure 4.34: Typical Pretensioned Bolt Connection Fatigue Runout Specimen Surfaces, N=3,611,171+
+Figure 4.35: Typical Pretensioned Bolt Connection Fatigue Runout Specimen Surfaces, N=3,611,171+

-Figure 4.35: Pretensioned Bolt Connection Fatigue Specimen Failure, N=1,927,929
+Figure 4.36: Pretensioned Bolt Connection Fatigue Specimen Failure, N=1,927,929 was equivalent to a net stress range of 29.1 ksi, while the gross stress range of 15 ksi was equivalent to a net stress range of 21.8 ksi.